- Where will I be notified if my subscription payment fails?

 - How can I renew my Thinkific subscription?

 As of October 2021, The Reserve Bank of India has mandated new rules for how recurring transactions are handled for Indian credit and debit cardholders.
 If you are located in India, this could affect how your subscription payments are processed.
-For more information, view our article about changes mandated by RBI.
+Learn more about Changes to Recurring Subscription Payments Mandated by the Reserve Bank of India.

 You may see a payment error notification when you log in to your Thinkific account if the payment for your subscription failed to go through.

-If this is the case, you will also receive an email from email@example.com informing you of the failed payment.
-This email will contain a button link to take you to the billing page of your account, where you can update your billing details:
+If this is the case, you will also receive an email informing you of the failed payment.
+This email will contain a button link to take you to the billing page of your account, where you can update your billing details.

 Reasons a payment might fail